FirmianaPlatform/SourceCode/Firmiana Frontend/README.md

 In the directory of 'Firmiana', 'javascript' directory contains all scripts that are used for implementing frontend interface of Firmiana based on Extjs framework.

 * leafy: a Django project that initializes development of Firmiana.
 The directoty contains main functional scripts as follow:
-  - admin.py: Registering existed models.
+  - admin.py: Registering existed models in leafy.models.
   - authority_trans.py: Setting of authority.
   - forms.py: Form operations of logging in Firmiana.
   - models.py: An auto-generated Django model module used for access control.